 IAOBA - Rail Splitter Alpaca Show

-We are very excited to once again offer the Fiber Arts Competition to the show in 2020!
+We are very excited to once again offer the Fiber Arts Competition.
 This is an excellent opportunity to showcase the end product of these wonderful animals.
 The goal of this competition is to promote all the avenues for using fiber and bring awareness to both the public and other farms.

 Don’t show animals but create beautiful items with their fiber?
 This is the perfect opportunity for you to get recognition and show off your items.